 Most of the furnishings are from Charleston.
-Guided house tours also include the servants' quarters, a 1740s kitchen building and a garden behind the main house.
+Guided house tours are offered.
+Guests may take self-guiding tours through the 1740s kitchen building and the gardens behind the main house.
 The formal garden showcases plants representative of those that would have been used in Charleston in the late 1700s.

 Guided tours are available.
 Time: Allow 30 minutes minimum.